 The college also provides a program which enables undergraduate students to earn a degree of Bachelor of Science in Education and to qualify for certification to teach in the public schools of Pennsylvania.
-Curricula are available leading to a degree and certification in elementary education, secondary education, and business education.
-Elementary education majors may also earn early childhood and environmental education certification.
+Curricula are available leading to a degree and certification in either Early Childhood/Elementary Education: PK-4 or Elementary/ Middle Level Education: Grades 4-8, secondary education, and business education.
+Teacher education candidates may also earn environmental education certification.